DaniSchober/LabLiquidVision/volume_estimation/README.md

     ├── src                        <- Source code for use in this project.
     │   ├── __init__.py            <- Makes src a Python module
     │   │
-    │   ├── data                   <- Scripts to generate, convert and load data.
+    │   ├── data                   <- Scripts to generate, convert, and load data.
     │   │   ├── dataloader.py      <- Dataloader for training and testing.
     │   │   ├── make_dataset.py    <- Script for converting the data using the segmentation and depth estimation model.
-    │   │   └── record_data.py     <- Script for recording new data including a simple user interface.
+    │   │   └── record_data.py     <- Script for recording new data, including a simple user interface.
     │   │
     │   ├── models_1_no_vol        <- Scripts to train models without vessel volume input and then use trained models to make predictions
     │   │   ├── predict_model.py